flintlib/arb/doc/source/fmprb.rst

     the points included in *y*).
     If *y* contains NaN and *x* does not, it always returns zero.

-.. function:: int fmprb_overlaps(const fmprb_t x, const fmprb_t y)

-    Returns nonzero iff *x* and *y* have some point in common.
-    If either *x* or *y* contains NaN, this function always returns nonzero (as a NaN could be anything, it could in particular contain any number that is included in the other operand).

-.. function:: int fmprb_is_int(const fmprb_t x)

-    Returns nonzero iff *x* is an exact integer.

-.. function:: int fmprb_is_nonzero(const fmprb_t x)

-    Returns nonzero iff zero is not contained in the interval represented by *x*.

 .. function:: int fmprb_contains_negative(const fmprb_t x)

 .. function:: int fmprb_contains_nonpositive(const fmprb_t x)